MattKwonDo/project-presentations/README.md

 1. Give us the elevator pitch.
 Why did you pursue this project?
 What does it do?
 1. Demo one or two features from your application.
-1. Answer some of the following exmaple questions:
+1. Answer some of the following example questions:

     -   If you had another week, what would you work on next?
     -   What will you do differently for your next project?